CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

+where \(\mu_r\) and \(\Sigma_r\) are the mean and covariance of the real images' features, and \(\mu_g\) and \(\Sigma_g\) are the mean and covariance of the generated images' features.

 Notably, we utilize the zero-sample classification Overall Accuracy (OA) to evaluate the ability of the generative model to generalize across unseen categories.
-The computation of the OA for zero-sample classification is summarized in the following steps: \begin{enumerate} \item Train a classifier (Resnet network\cite{resnet}) utilizing the images produced by the generative model as training data.
+The computation of the OA for zero-sample classification is summarized in the following steps: \begin{enumerate} \item Train a classifier (e.g., ResNet \cite{resnet}) by utilizing the images produced by the generative model as training data.

 \item Test the accuracy of this classifier in categorizing images within a set of real, yet unseen categories encountered during the training phase.
 The formula is: \end{enumerate}

 where $y_i$ is the true label, $\hat{y}_i$ is the predicted label, $\mathbf{1}$ denotes the indicator function, and $n$ is the number of samples in the test set.